SynthesisProject/mobile/docs/push_notifications.md

 2. Click on "App IDs" at "Identifiers" on the left navigation
 3. Click on the App ID for your application.
 4. Check that "Push Notifications" are enabled,
   1. if not, select edit, and tick the "Push Notifications" box
   2. Select Create certificate for development
   3. Follow the prompts to create the certificate, save all files generated and downloaded in the "keys" directory of the project.
 Use the "ios-dev" or "ios-prod" directories depending on the environment you are creating it for.
-  User email: Any email address (preferably your own) Common name: Synthesis Push Development|Production Request is: Saved to disk
+    - User email: Any email address (preferably your own)
+    - Common name: Synthesis Push Development|Production
+    - Request is: Saved to disk
   4. From your keystore, export the private key, of the key you just created (Apple Push Services: \<app id\>) -\> \<app name\> Push [Development|Production].
-Export as .12 and save as "SynthesisMobile.p12" in the "keys" (ios-dev or ios-prod) directory of this project.
-Leave the password blank.
-This file will be saved as Certificates.p12
+    - Export as .12 and save as "SynthesisMobile.p12" in the "keys" (ios-dev or ios-prod) directory of this project.
+    - Leave the password blank.
+    - This file will be saved as Certificates.p12
 5. Now that you have all the keys, use the create_keys.sh script in the "keys" directory to generate the server key for you navigate the "keys" directory and execute `./createKeys.sh`
- (You might have to rename some files for the script to work)
+  - *(You might have to rename some files for the script to work)*
-6. Once done, you will have a "SynthesisMobile-development-server.p12" file which must be placed on the Synthesis Server
+6. Once done, you will have a `SynthesisMobile-development-server.p12` file which must be placed on the Synthesis Server
 7. Configure
  * `push.apple.key.file=file:///opt/synthesis_home/SynthesisMobile-development-server.p12`
  * `push.apple.key.passphrase=<your password>`